-We are a new church with deep roots in the area.
+We are a church which only began in September 2018 but with deep roots in the area.
 We formed as a merger of Jireh Baptist Church and Pemberton Evangelical Church.
 We both had the same aims in reaching out to the local community with the gospel so it made good sense to join together to do this.

 Jireh means provider and is one of the names for God in the Old Testament and this has been evident over the 168 years of Jireh's existence.
 It's beginnings were in 1848 when a group left the Church of England, dissatisfied with the preaching.
 After initially holding meetings in a house they rented a room.
 Numbers rose and in 1851 five of those meeting together wanted to be baptised and formally constituted into a church.
 They gave their testimonies to Mr Vaughn who later became pastor to